sulpub/GitHub_informations/Readme.md

 git checkout SHA_number
 ```

-## SEE the moficication of your files
+## SEE the modifications of your files

-To see the date, author and modification a a commit file, you cane use this command
+To see the date, author and modifications of a commit file, you can use this command
 ```
 git blame File_to_see_modification
 ```

+## Git REBASE

+The rebase let your historical more readable and more understandable.

+IMPORTANT : You never use the rebase on a public deposit, because you lose the historical information.

 ## Branch